 3. Build Bridges Not Walls – When we take things personally or shut down in conversations we create metaphorical walls.
 These walls often preclude our ability to create shared connections.
 Instead of building and reinforcing walls, consider flattening them into bridges.
-How can we find common ground?
+How can we find common ground and build meaningful relationships?
 What would it look like to center individual identities while accomplishing our objectives?

 4. Get Comfortable with Being Uncomfortable – While challenging at first, it gets easier with time.
-Lean into discomfort by remaining present.
+Lean into discomfort by remaining present when discussing a controversial topic.
 Allow others to finish their point before developing and sharing yours.
 Take it in fully and see how it integrates into your/your team’s viewpoint.
 Pauses are ok, they convey that you are listening and prevent you from ending up wishing you had put your foot in your mouth with a curt response.

 5. Explore Context – Taking the time to understand the context and background of those we interact with is essential.
 In doing so, you are provided a better idea as to where others’ perspectives are coming from and gauge if a conversation is appropriate, and how to navigate it.

-Every day we have conversations with other people, with other perspectives, often different from our own.
-Use these tips to help now and in the future when a tough, or polarizing, conversation arises.
+Every day we have conversations with family members and other people, with diverse perspectives, often different from our own.
+Use these tips to help now and in the future when a difficult conversation arises.